macgregor/cooking-journal/1-recipes/sweets/pecan_pie.md

 ## Instructions
-1. Preheat oven to 350 degrees
+1. Preheat oven to 400 degrees
-2. Prebake pie crust until golden brown according to instructions in the recipe.
+2. 8.
+[Blind bake](https://blog.kingarthurflour.com/2015/11/23/blind-bake-pie-crust/) your pie crust - Line the pastry with parchment paper or aluminum foil; fill with pie weights, dried beans or sugar.
+Bake until pastry begins to color around the edges, about 10 minutes.
+Set the crust aside to cool while you prepare the filling. **Reduce oven temperature to 350 degrees**
 3. Toast pecans in the oven at 350 degrees for 5 - 8 minutes, be careful not to burn them.
 4. In a saucepan combine the 5 tbsp vegan butter, 1 cup brown sugar, 3/4 cup corn syrup, and 4 tbsp corn starch.
 Stir and cook over medium heat until it comes to a boil.
 Reduce to a simmer and cook for another minute.
 Add the 1/2 tsp salt, and 2 tsp vanilla and stir to combine.
 5. In a food processor, add 1 cup silken tofu and pulse until smooth.
 Add the corn syrup mixture and pulse again until everything is combined.
 Add the pecans (reserving about 20 - 50 for the top) and use a spatula to stir them into the filling.
 Arrange the reserved pecans on top of the pie.
-6. Place a cookie sheet on the bottom rack of your oven and place your pie on the cookie sheet.
-Bake for about one hour, until the edges of the pie are set.
+6. Bake at 350 degrees for one hour, until the edges of the pie are set.
 The center might still be a little jiggly.
 That's alright.
 Remove from the oven and allow to cool before serving.

 ## Storage